 Optimizing the use of HIV-drugs

-Meet Professor Collen Masimirembwa, a former ISP-student and now group leader of the ISP supported research group in chemistry at the African Institute of Biomedical Science and Technology (AiBST) in Zimbabwe, an institute he also founded in 2002.
+Meet Professor Collen Masimirembwa, a former ISP student and leader of the formerly ISP supported research group in chemistry at the African Institute of Biomedical Science and Technology (AiBST) in Zimbabwe, an institute he also founded in 2002.
+ISP support to the group was concluded in 2021.

 Professor Collen’s interest and passion for molecules started in high school and is based on the fact that chemistry and medicine can save lives.